 Kate and William's royal baby is almost here, y'all!

 When can we expect to see the most hotly anticipated baby of 2013?
-(Sorry, Holly Madison’s unborn daughter and any other famous babies due next year — royalty trumps celebrity.)
+(Sorry, Kim Kardashian's new baby girl and any other famous babies arriving in 2013 — royalty trumps celebrity.)

 Kate’s friend Jessica Hay — the same friend who spilled that the couple was primed to share “wonderful, happy news” in December, before the palace made the official pregnancy announcement — tells Life & Style that the Duke and Duchess of Cambridge conceived at the end of September’s royal tour.
 That would make Kate about seven or eight weeks along, which would place her due date toward the end of June or early July.